 All of us experience different kinds of pains or aches in our lives.
 Sudden pain is an indicator that something wrong happens to our body and a signal to stop the harmful action.
 That kind of sensation usually subsides as we heal, however, with chronic pain, our body continues to send pain signals to the brain, even after we recover from an injury.
 Chronic pain – defined as lasting longer than 3 months – can occur in any part of our organism and last several weeks to years.
 The feeling can range from mild to severe, fluctuate from sharp, throbbing to dull, causing burning or aching.
 It can come and go without any apparent reason and vary from steady to intermittent.

-Chronic pain, when it is ongoing and uncontrolled, can have a detrimental, deteriorative effect on every aspect of our life.
-We can experience limited mobility, reduced strength, and endurance which impacts our ability to function at home and work.
+When it is ongoing and uncontrolled, chronic pain can have a detrimental, deteriorative effect on every aspect of our life.
+We can experience limited mobility, reduced strength, and endurance, impacting our ability to function at home and work.
 Prolonged pain may cause sleep disturbances which lead to the feeling of constant fatigue, cause trouble with concentrating, a decrease in appetite, and mood swings.
 We may find it difficult to participate in social activities and enjoy our previous hobbies, which can take a toll on our self-esteem and make us feel depressed, anxious, and frustrated.

 Sometimes chronic pain can begin without any obvious cause but in most cases, it starts after an injury or as a result of a health condition.
 Some of the leading causes include:

 - Past injuries or surgeries

 - Insufficient blood circulation

 Arthritis – the most common cause of chronic pain